turingschool/backend-curriculum-site/module3/projects/brownfield_of_dreams/rubric.md

 Project should use [RuboCop](https://github.com/rubocop-hq/rubocop) to measure code quality.

-- [ ] **1:** Team can demonstrate how API consumption portions of the project demonstrate 1 of the pillars listed below, or RuboCop complains about 5 or more violations.
+- **4:** Team can demonstrate how API consumption portions of the project demonstrate all of the four pillars listed below and RuboCop has no complaints.
-- [ ] **2:** Team can demonstrate how API consumption portions of the project demonstrate 2 of pillars listed below, and RuboCop complains about 4 or less violations.
+- **3:** Team can demonstrate how API consumption portions of the project demonstrate 2 of pillars listed below, and RuboCop complains about 3 or less violations.
-- [ ] **3:** Team can demonstrate how API consumption portions of the project demonstrate 2 of pillars listed below, and RuboCop complains about 3 or less violations.
+- **2:** Team can demonstrate how API consumption portions of the project demonstrate 2 of pillars listed below, and RuboCop complains about 4 or less violations.
-- [ ] **4:** Team can demonstrate how API consumption portions of the project demonstrate all of the four pillars listed below and RuboCop has no complaints.
+- **1:** Team can demonstrate how API consumption portions of the project demonstrate 1 of the pillars listed below, or RuboCop complains about 5 or more violations.

 **4 Pillars of OO**